terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Jenkins.md

      - Access to the Jenkins Master host to run `ssh-keygen` command
      - Access to the Jenkins Master Web UI
      - [SSH Agent Jenkins plugin](https://plugins.jenkins.io/ssh-agent) installed in your Jenkins Master
      - Private IP address for the Jenkins Agent: usually assigned by your network administrator.
-You will use this IP for the GCE instance that will be created in the `prj-cicd` GCP Project in step [II.
+You will use this IP for the GCE instance that will be created in the `prj-b-cicd` GCP Project in step [II.
 Create the SEED and CICD projects using Terraform](#II-Create-the-SEED-and-CICD-projects-using-Terraform).
      - Access to create five Git repositories, one for each directory in this [monorepo](https://github.com/terraform-google-modules/terraform-example-foundation) (`0-bootstrap, 1-org, 2-environments, 3-networks, 4-projects`).
 These are usually private repositories that might be on-prem.

 1. Generate a SSH key pair.
 In the Jenkins Master host, use the `ssh-keygen` command to generate a SSH key pair.